 At least we got that part right.

-There, standing in front of us in all its courtyard art glory, was a life size concrete garden statue.
+There, standing in front of us in all its courtyard art glory, was the previously unnoticed life size concrete garden statue complete with missing head

-Failure on our part to notice the statue from the get-go resulted in two complete dumb asses spending the last hour plotting a defense that entailed beating the living daylights out of an inanimate objet d’art with a pair of decorative candlesticks.
+Failure on our part in noticing the statue from the get-go resulted in two complete idiots spending the last hour plotting a defense that entailed beating the living daylights out of an inanimate objet d’art with a pair of decorative candlesticks.

-I waited until we pulled out of the main driveway to comment.
-I didn’t get an entire word out of my mouth before Dave shut it down with an overly emphasized three word reply.
+Waiting until we pulled out of the main driveway to comment, I didn’t get an entire word out of my mouth before Dave shut it down with an overly emphasized three word reply.

 You.
 Did.
 Too.

-Goodness knows I would have loved for this to have been kept just between the two of us, but nooooo.
+Goodness knows I would have loved for this to have been kept just between the two of us, but that was not to be the case.

 In record post-trip return time, Dave could not wait to turn our antics into an amateur stand-up comedy show and tell, complete with animated gestures and language, exposing our self-humiliation for all the world (well, our family and friends) to know.